bottleofench/minecraft-content-bestiary/english.md

 #### [WorldEdit](https://www.curseforge.com/minecraft/mc-mods/worldedit) - classic.
 #### [BetterF3](https://www.curseforge.com/minecraft/mc-mods/betterf3) - mod that improves F3 (debug screen).
 #### [Stendhal](https://modrinth.com/mod/stendhal) - mod that adds the ability to edit books in the game most conveniently.
+#### [Spark](https://www.curseforge.com/minecraft/mc-mods/spark) - mod-profiler, allows you to profile the game, and then watch because of what there were lags.
 #### [Light Overlay](https://www.curseforge.com/minecraft/mc-mods/light-overlay) - mod that allows you to enable the display of an overlay, with which you can see the light level of blocks.
 #### [Carpet](https://www.curseforge.com/minecraft/mc-mods/carpet) - mod that allows you to customize a huge bunch of vanilla mechanics.
 #### [ModMenu](https://modrinth.com/mod/modmenu) - mod that allows you to view and configure other mods in a separate menu.